hansohn/terraform-docker/README.md

 ### Description

-This docker image is intended for Terraform development and CI/CD use and includes the following tools:
+Welcome to our Terraform docker repo.
+We built this image with Terraform development and CI/CD in mind.
+The image contains various popular utilities often used in Terraform development.
+By default our images target the latest versions of these utilities and are built and published every Monday, Wednesday, Friday.

+### Whats Included

+The following utilities are included in this image:

 - [terraform](https://github.com/hashicorp/terraform)
 - [terragrunt](https://github.com/gruntwork-io/terragrunt)